 Creating a table of contents and an index might seem like overkill, but if you’re making a massive book like one of these, those details will be surprisingly helpful.
 I can’t tell you the number of times I’ve wanted to find a picture of a particular person or event.
 Using the TOC or the index made it so much easier than having to flip through all of those pages.

 To make an index, I wait until all of the pictures are in place and page numbers are added to each page.
 Then I create an Excel spreadsheet in which I list all the people, places, animals, etc. (whatever I want indexed) in one column, and the pages they appear on in another.
 After I have that all done, I copy the two columns into Notepad to remove the formatting artifacts (which can affect how they appear in Blurb), and past them into text boxes at the end of my book.
 After adjusting the spacing and formatting as needed, I have a lovely index that makes finding specific pictures much easier.

 There you go!
 Incorporating any of these tips into your photo book design process will take your books to the next level.
-Check out Blurb for some great photo book inspiration, and don’t forget to use the code MAKEITMINE4T to get 40% off your first order with Blurb.
+Check out Blurb for some great photo book inspiration, and don’t forget to use the code SAVEINPRINT at Blurb! to get $30 off your order of $75 with Blurb.